 Researchers must limit the collection and/or processing of personal data to those items that are relevant to the research.
-They also must ensure that any task given to a data subject (e.g. a survey, a diary or discussion forum) is an appropriate length and presented in a suitable format for a mobile device.
-This includes optimising the format across devices and excluding specific devices if the survey is too long or too complex for that device.
+They also should ensure that any task given to a data subject (e.g. a survey, a diary or discussion forum) is presented in a suitable format for a mobile device and an appropriate length.